Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-MustafaAzam/README.md

 #### Goal

 **My goal is to use all the functions i used in the previous sections, and combine them to make a simple, yet practical, new program.
-So I decided to make a timer**
+So I decided to make a timer.**

 #### Design process

 At first I had to come up with an idea which used all the features from the previous programs, so I decided to make a timer.
 When I finished making it, I realized I needed to attach speakers to the microbit, so I just made it so a 2 frame animation would play when the timer hits 0.
 #### JS Constructs & objects

-The features I used were: Variable, Button Press, LED plot/unplot, while loop, repeat loop, a for loop, show LED function and some Math functions
+The features I used were: Variable, Button Press, LED plot/unplot, while loop, repeat loop, a for loop, show LED function and some Math functions.

 ### Final project